IcyTv/Acorn/README.md

 ### 1. Setup

-- Native Linux Builds are not supported yet, but WILL come in the future.
-The build system works, but we do not have any backend to render.
+>- Native Linux Builds are not supported yet, but WILL come in the future.
+The build system works, but we do not have
+>  any backend to render.
 You can likely hack it, since linux supports glfw.

+You will need at least `meson`, `ninja` and a [Compiler of your choice](#Compilers) installed.
+If you want to enable scripting, you will also need `depot_tools` from google.

+#### Compilers

+If you are using Windows, install either Visual Studio (from 2017 on) or Visual Studio Build Tools.

+## Contributing

+If you want to contribute, please read the [contributing guide](https://github.com/IcyTv/Acorn/tree/master/CONTRIBUTING.md)

 ## Copyright